jarviscanada/jarvis_data_eng_AndrewChew/README.md

 - UC Dragonboat Club - Participated in club activities in first year of university
 - Shorinji Kan Jiu Jitsu Club - Participated in club activities in first and second year of university including a tournament bout in Kingston
 - Ultimate Frisbee Player - Organized game sessions with friends
-- Nature Enthusiast - Hiked the rockies
+- Nature Enthusiast - Hiked the Rockies